 - Never place garbage or recycling totes on top of snow banks.

--Garbage carts should be placed within 4 feet of the curb line, but at least 2 feet from any
+- Garbage carts should be placed within 4 feet of the curb line, but at least 2 feet from any snow banks

--If snow is more than 4 feet wide, garbage crews will still get the containers placed behind
+- If snow is more than 4 feet wide, garbage crews will still get the containers placed behind the curb line

 If you have questions regarding snow removal, please contact Public Works at 218.299.5422 or at Public Works.